 The Help to Buy: ISA and the Lifetime ISA are often compared due to their similarities because they were both designed to give first-time buyers a bonus when they bought their first homes.
-But as you’ll find out in our Help to Buy VS LISA guide, it’s a little bit like comparing apples with pears!
+But it’s a little bit like comparing apples with pears!
 Fruity but lots of different features.

 The short answer to whether you can transfer your Help to Buy: ISA to a Lifetime ISA is yes, potentially, but not with Beehive Money.
 But it should be easy enough to close your Help to Buy: ISA and open a new Lifetime ISA and fund your account with your withdrawn savings if that's right for you.
 However, if you have more than £4,000 in your Help to Buy: ISA then it'll take more than 12 months to redeposit all of the funds into your Lifetime ISA.
 Plus, you won't be able to use your Lifetime ISA for 12 months once it's opened to avoid the 25% Government withdrawal fee.

-The benefits of a LISA compared to a HTB ISA
+The benefits of a LISA compared to a Help to Buy: ISA

 As you can no longer open a new Help to Buy: ISA but you can open a Lifetime ISA we’re here to tell you about some of the benefits of the LISA.